traveloka/terraform-aws-rds-postgres/README.md

 3. Apply the configuration and wait for db instance to be successfully promoted to master

-4. Remove parameter `availability_zone`
-   We are using `multi_az` parameter for master instance.

-5. Modify parameter `multi_az`
+4. Modify parameter `multi_az`
    This is to enable multi AZ.
 Either set it explicitly or leave as default.

-6. Modify parameter `backup_retention_period`
+5. Modify parameter `backup_retention_period`
    This is to enable automated backup.
 Either set it explicitly or leave as default.

-7. Add parameter `backup_window`
+6. Add parameter `backup_window`
    Either set it explicitly or leave as default.

-8. Modify other parameters as you would to a master instance
+7. Modify other parameters as you would to a master instance

-9. Apply the configuration again
+8. Apply the configuration again

 Usage
 -----